3lbits/nrl-docs/README.md

 #### How to use the Upload User Log

 The application will create a log spesified to each user.
 This log will include som message data like TimeStamp and the the data that is sent to ElBits and the validation response from NRL.
-The data is sent to ElBits will only be stored if the user have spesified that it should be stored. **Mark that you might have some issues linking the Excel file and the validation response if you have not provided the uuids (See Trimble NIS Excel data format documentation section)**
+The data sent to ElBits will only be stored if the user have spesified that it should be stored. **Mark that you might have some issues linking the Excel file and the validation response if you have not provided the uuids (See Trimble NIS Excel data format documentation section)**

 - The Log have 3 columns
   - TimeStamp (Sorting is based on this column)